usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

  **Solution:**

 * Maintain an integrated master schedule with dependencies.
-* Use program-level milestone planning
+* Use program-level milestone planning.
-* Build coordination time into all schedules
+* Build coordination time into all schedules.
-* Address conflicts at the  program management level
+* Address conflicts at the  program management level.

-**Challenge:** Vendor capacity or capability gaps.
+**Challenge:** Vendor capacity or capability gaps

 **Solution:**

-* Monitor vendor performance and capacity regularly
+* Monitor vendor performance and capacity regularly.
-* Have backup plans for critical capabilities
+* Have backup plans for critical capabilities.
-* Consider task order modifications or supplements
+* Consider task order modifications or supplements.
-* Use cross-vendor knowledge sharing when appropriate
+* Use cross-vendor knowledge sharing when appropriate.

 **Communication and Coordination Problems**